zsazsatuffy/checkertool/previewTool.md

-# preview of how the tool would work
+# Preview of how the tool would work

+## step by step
 ![previewTool](images/previewTool.jpg)